hlubenow/yetanother_raycaster.py/pygame/README.md

 - Random generated mazes,
 - Optional (simple) shading.

-Maze generation code by [https://github.com/exciteabletom/mazegenerator](exciteabletom).
+Maze generation code by [exciteabletom](https://github.com/exciteabletom/mazegenerator).
-Few (but relevant) lines of shading code by [https://github.com/StanislavPetrovV/Raycasting-3d-game-tutorial](Stanislav Petrov).
+Few (but relevant) lines of shading code by [Stanislav Petrov](https://github.com/StanislavPetrovV/Raycasting-3d-game-tutorial).

 License is the MIT license as described in the directory above.